 As you’ve just read, there are plenty of ways that diversity initiatives can be received poorly.
 But it’s also certainly possible for employers to introduce diversity initiatives in a way that their employees embrace and appreciate.

-You can lay a solid foundation for successful diversity initiatives by using the following tactics:
+You can lay a solid foundation for successful diversity initiatives and avoid potential backlash by using the following tactics:

 Demonstrate a Business-Focused Commitment to Diversity

 Leaders must demonstrate with their words and actions that they’re serious about creating an inclusive workplace.
 They must emphasize that establishing an inclusive workplace isn’t just the right thing to do; it also has very real business benefits.

 This mindset helps employees take diversity training just as seriously as they would take training for another job-related skill, and this can pave the way for them to embrace the reality of discrimination — even if it hasn’t affected them in the past.

 Emphasize That Diversity Benefits Everyone

 Leaders should also emphasize that diversity initiatives aren’t just in place to help certain minority.
 They’re in place to help all employees.